As a pet parent, you probably have a lot of questions about getting your fur baby vaccinated.

 What vaccines do cats need?

 The three core vaccines that your cat should get include the rabies shot, the FVRCP shot, and the Feline Leukemia shot.
-After getting the initial doses of these vaccines as part of their kitten vaccination series, your cat should get boosted for the rabies vaccine every 1-3 years (depending on state laws) and the FVRCP vaccine annually.
+After getting the initial doses of these vaccines as part of their kitten vaccination series, your cat should get boosted for the rabies vaccine every one to three years (depending on state laws) and the FVRCP vaccine annually.
 Some vets also recommend that your cat get the Feline Leukemia vaccine annually, but you should consult with yours to determine if it’s necessary for your cat.

 Does my indoor cat still need to be vaccinated?